dgilleland/client-side-javascript/classes/week-001/class-1/Readme.md

 __Student To Do__
 - Set up a github account.
 - Register for Netlify. netlify.com
-- Take the time to lean Markdown
+- Take the time to learn Markdown

 __Sources For Help__